randovania/randovania/README.md

 <!-- The Begin and End comments throughout this document are used in order to pull specific sections of the readme into the main GUI window at runtime. -->
-Hello to anyone reading this!!!

-The goals of this fork have changed since last time.
-I hadn't yet realized what I was really trying to achieve - less guided, more exploration-based seeds - and I was under the assumption that doors-then-items was the only way to get results like that.
-After experimenting with many different approaches, I've settled on something that I think achieves what I'm going for while still using the items-then-doors approach.

 # Randovania